 Account for the content displayed

-• Control rooms and command centers tend to deal with sensitive information, so security has to factor into their choice of video wall.
+• Control rooms and command centers tend to deal with sensitive information, so security has to factor into their choice of a video wall.
 The display shouldn’t hold any memory, and its secure operating software should be capable of encrypting and decrypting data.

 • Ultra-high-resolution video feeds and images are handled differently by the two main types of displays used in video walls.
 A single flat-panel LCD screen can support 4K or even 8K resolution, while a direct view LED screen usually needs much larger dimensions to achieve the same resolution.
 Each LED is a single pixel; aggregating enough pixels to achieve 4K could fill an entire wall.

 • Interactivity allows operators to walk up to the video wall and adjust information directly on the touchscreen — selecting items and zooming in and out just like they would on a smartphone.
-LCD readily supports touchscreen functionality, but this is uncommon and complicated on LED screens.

 Factor in spatial dynamics